Acute leukemia patient’s preferences for treatment outcomes

 More specifically, the objectives are to:

-- Better understand relative importance of different aspects of leukaemia treatments and their outcomes to individuals with acute leukaemia
+- Better understand relative importance of different aspects of leukemia treatments and their outcomes to individuals with acute leukemia

 - Better understand and characterise the heterogeneity in patients’ preferences based on observed patient characteristics.